 It’s a war zone out there!
 The competition for talent is real, and if you win the war how do you hold onto it?
 The companies winning are challenging the status quo and revolutionising those old traditional HR programs THANK GOD!
-I think it’s far to say that the technology sector and the millennial generation have played a key role in this change.
+I think it’s fair to say that the tech sector and the millennial generation have played a key role in this change.
 Organisations are looking at their employees as their customers and creating an engaging employee experience that often replicates their consumer experience in the marketplace.

 However, even the coveted “best workplaces” still have issues retaining their top talent.
 What is going on?
 There is lots of research out there about this, but the most compelling is around onboarding.